Saturday Sessions: Brian Finnegan on writing tunes

 “A lot of my tunes are written when I’m out walking,” he says.
 “If I sit down in a room I find it very hard to write to order, but a lot of stuff will come out when I don’t have a flute, I’ll just start hearing things in my head.
 I have to be relaxed and just let it flow that way.”

 This part of an ongoing series here at Music Road called Saturday Sessions, about teaching, learning, and creating music.
-Join us again in the upcoming weeks for ideas from Eddi Reader, Gretchen Peters, Matt Heaton, and others.
+Join us again for ideas from Eddi Reader, Gretchen Peters, Matt Heaton, and others.

 you may also want to see